-Emperor Xiaozong of Song -- A Determined Monarch with Huge Restrain
+Emperor Xiaozong of Song — A Determined, Ambitious Monarch and His Huge Restrictions

-When the nomadic army captured two emperors of the Empire Song and almost the entire royal family, Emperor Zhao Gou was the only prince left in the current royal clan.
+Zhao Gou was the only free prince left in the current royal clan.

 Ascending to the Throne in Crisis

-The next year, Emperor Zhao Gou nominated Zhao Shen as the crown prince, and abdicated the throne months later.
+Then, Emperor Zhao Gou nominated Zhao Shen as the crown prince and abdicated the throne months later.

-Unlike his adoptive father, Zhao Shen, now the Emperor Xiaozong of Song, was quite determined on searching for vengeance.
+Unlike his adoptive father, Zhao Shen, now Emperor Xiaozong of Song, was determined to fight back bravely.

-The second month after he ascended to the throne, he summoned back those brave generals who wanted to fight and recover the lost lands.
+The second month after ascending to the throne, he summoned brave, capable generals who wanted to fight and recover the lost lands.

-Soon, he cleaned great general Yue Fei’s name, and welcomed all of Yue Fei’s expelled family members back and set them free.
+Soon, he cleaned great general Yue Fei’s name, welcomed all of Yue Fei’s expelled family members, and gave back their freedom.

-The next year, Emperor Xiaozong of Song initiated a war toward Jin.
+After about a year's preparation, Emperor Xiaozong of Song initiated a north expedition war against Jurchen Jin.

-Song's army achieved some successes in the beginning, but they failed later, because those commanders of Song didn't trust each other and were disunited.
+Song's army achieved some successes initially, but they later failed because the commanders of Song didn't trust each other and were disunited.

-Then the overlord Zhao Gou and his doves strongly disagreed to keep fighting, plus the big failure on the battlefield, Zhao Shen agreed to negotiate with the Kingdom Jin.
+Then, the overlord Zhao Gou and his doves strongly disagreed with keep fighting, plus that big failure on the battlefield, Zhao Shen agreed to negotiate with Jurchen Jin.